Military War Crimes Cases and Cases Arising in Areas of Combat Operations – Military Defense Lawyer

 Although the American military presence in the Middle East has dramatically decreased, the War on Terror continues not only in the Middle East, but throughout the world.
 Our military men and women are stationed or deployed overseas in support of these missions and operations.
 Many of these missions and operations are now covert.
-Military allegations of “war crimes” and crimes arising in areas of combat operations have been defended against by civilian court-martial defense attorneys Richard V. Stevens and Frank J. Spinner.
+Over their years of military legal defense experience, military allegations of “war crimes” and crimes arising in areas of combat operations have been defended against by civilian court-martial defense attorneys Richard V. Stevens and Frank J. Spinner.

-These cases are often very serious and could have devastating legal, professional, personal and family consequences for the accused military member.
-There is often media coverage and political pressure that must be dealt with when defending these cases as well.
+These cases are not only very serious, they often involve local, regional and national news media attention and/or political pressure that must be dealt with.
+These military cases could have devastating legal, professional, personal and family consequences for the accused military member.
 An experienced military defense attorney is absolutely vital in these military cases.

 Richard V. Stevens and Frank J. Spinner have both been invited speakers at defense attorney conferences where they have lectured about defending cases arising from the combat environment, defending high profile cases and cases involving complex litigation, and media strategies in these cases.